ronmichael/jaggQuery/README.md

 jaggQuery
 =========

 Aggregate function extension for jQuery.
 Currently supports sum, avg, min and max.
+The operation is performed on the value of all objects in the collection (typically HTML input elements).
 Silently ignores all non-numeric values.